denoland/docs/runtime/manual/advanced/jsx_dom/jsx.md

+---
-# Configuring JSX in Deno
+title: "Configuring JSX in Deno"
+---

 Deno has built-in support for JSX in both `.jsx` files and `.tsx` files.
 JSX in Deno can be handy for server-side rendering or generating code for consumption